Hi9173/fa22-cse110-lab4/expose/javascript/part2.md

 3.Line 14 will also print the number 150, because what 'finalPrice' does is to round the 'discountedPrice' using 'Math.round'.
 In this case, 'discountedPrice' is 150 when exiting the loop, hence rounding 150 is again 150, thus 'finalPrice' also stored 150 when exiting the loop.

-4.The function will return '[50, 100, 150]', because the function is meant to calculate the discounted price of a given vector of numbers and a give discount.
+4.The function will return [50, 100, 150], because the function is meant to calculate the discounted price of a given vector of numbers and a give discount.
 In this case, the given vector is [100, 200, 300] with the discount being 0.5, thus the returning result should be half of the three numbers, that is [50, 100, 150]

 5.Line 12 will cause an error, as the variable 'let i' has a block scope.
 The block where 'i' is defined is the for loop block, thus the variable 'i' cannot be access outside of the for loop, in this case we are trying to print 'i' outside of the for loop, causing an error.

 6.Line 13 will cause an error, as the variable 'let discountedPrice' has a block scope.
 Again similar to question 5, the variable 'discountedPrice' is access outside of the for loop block where it was defined, causing an error.

 7.Line 14 will print the number 150, as the variable 'let finalPrice' has a block scope and it is defined in the function block.
-Thus 'finalPrice' can be access within anywhere of the function, and for similar reason to question number 3, 'finalPrice' will be storing 150 when exiting the loop.
+Thus 'finalPrice' can be access within anywhere of the function, and for similar reason in question number 3, 'finalPrice' will be storing 150 when exiting the loop.

-8.
+8.The function will return [50, 100, 150], for the similar reason in question 4.
+The only difference in question 1-4 and question 5-8 is that all the variables are 'let' instead of 'var'.
+But notice 'discounted' and 'finalPrice' are defined in the function block scope, so even inside the for loop, the two variables can still be access and modified, thus the function will return the same vector as question 4.